Yallingup in Western Australia’s South West is like our second home as we have spent so much time there.

 There’s a wide range going from short bush walks to the adventurous 123km Cape to Cape.

 One of my favourites is the walk on the Cape to Cape Track from Sugar Loaf Rock towards the Cape Naturaliste Lighthouse.
 It is three kilometres along the cliff tops looking up to the lighthouse.
-One side there’s the rugged coastline of the Indian Ocean and the other, native Australian coastal bush.
-Between September and November, you will get to see some beautiful examples of Western Australian wildflowers.
+On one side, there’s the rugged coastline of the Indian Ocean, and on the other, native Australian coastal bush.
+You will see some beautiful examples of Western Australian wildflowers between September and November.

 A new 18-hole mini golf course is now open, designed around a water feature with six cascading waterfalls.